nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.7 Listing all patients: `list`

-Shows a list of all patients in the patient database.
+You can see a list of all your patients in the patient database.

 Format: `list`

 #### 3.2.8 Undoing the previous command: `undo`

-Reverts CliniCal's patient list to the state before execution of the previous command.
+You can revert your previous command which modified the patient database.

 For example,